Voicemeeter Accessibility for the Blind

 Voicemeeter is an excellent application for those who can navigate it with ease, however, for those with accessibility needs it can be a very frustrating experience.
 I know this for sure having spoken to a number of visually impaired users.

-After being approached by Mario Loreti, an Italian voice talent who uses Voicemeter in his professional work, I decided to take on the task of developing an accessibility app that would work with a screen reader.
+After being approached by Mario Loreti, an Italian voice talent who uses Voicemeter in his professional work, I decided to take on the task of developing an accessible app that would work with a screen reader.

 Step one, pick the screen reader.
-I chose NVDA since it's open source, offers an extensive API, an add-on ecosystem and even a Controller Client exposing functions through a standard Windows dll.
+I chose NVDA since it's open source, offers an extensive API, an add-on ecosystem and even a Controller Client exposing functions through a standard Windows DLL.

 Step two, choose the language and framework.
 I strongly considered C# and WPF but given I had a lot of new accessibility topics to learn and having already written a Voicemeeter GUI in python, I decided to stick with the familiar.
 That said, I didn't want to simply write another GUI in Tkinter so I chose to investigate PySimpleGUI.
 It's essentially a wrapper around multiple frameworks but it offers some interesting ideas which I'll go into in the follow up post.